PM-League/PM-League.github.io/book/_build/html/_sources/APM/agile.md

 >
 > Business people and developers must worktogether daily throughout the project
 >
-> Build projects around motivated individuals.Give them the environment and support they need,and trust them to get the job done
+> Build projects around motivated individuals.
+Give them the environment and support they need,and trust them to get the job done
 >
-> The most efficient and effective method ofconveying information to and within a developmentteam is face-to-face conversation
+> The most efficient and effective method of conveying information to and within a developmentteam is face-to-face conversation
 >
 > Working software is the primary measure of progress
 >
-> Agile processes promote sustainable development.The sponsors, developers, and users should be ableto maintain a constant pace indefinitely
+> Agile processes promote sustainable development.
+The sponsors, developers, and users should be ableto maintain a constant pace indefinitely
 >
 > Continuous attention to technical excellenceand good design enhances agility
 >
-> Simplicity--the art of maximizing the amountof work not done--is essential
+> Simplicity---the art of maximizing the amountof work not done---is essential
 >
-> The best architectures, requirements, and designsemerge from self-organizing teams
+> The best architectures, requirements, and designs emerge from self-organizing teams
 >
-> At regular intervals, the team reflects on howto become more effective, then tunes and adjustsits behavior accordingly
+> At regular intervals, the team reflects on how to become more effective, then tunes and adjustsits behavior accordingly

 ### Agile Methodologies